House Training Your Cartwright Puppy

 House training isn’t an overnight process.
 Every puppy learns at a different pace, and that’s okay.
 The good news?
 If your puppy is a Cartwright Poodle, you’re already a step ahead—because we begin introducing early potty routines before our puppies ever leave for their forever homes!

-๐ก At 8 weeks, your puppy is not yet fully potty trained.
+At 12 weeks, your puppy is not yet fully potty trained.
 That part of the journey will continue with you.

 Dogs instinctively avoid soiling their den.
 This natural instinct, passed down from their mothers, is what crate and schedule training builds upon.